-If the Order is confirmed, the route should be added to the definitive map.
+The route should be added to the definitive map.
 The route should be regarded as having been dedicated subject to any obstructions (e.g. stiles and gates) that are already present.
 It is important that these are shown when the route is added to the Definitive Map as this will be evidence that those "obstructions" are lawful.
-It is also worth checking that you agree with any other details recorded (e.g. widths may be recorded) as it may be harder to challenge those at a later date.
+If you have stiles and gates on the route already it is, therefore, important to ensure that these are recorded.
+It is also worth checking the other details recorded (e.g. in some cases a width could be recorded) as it is likely to be difficult to challenge things at a later date.